-Since its incorporation in 1989, the Town of Leland has had continuous growth.
-As the population continues to expand, the need for additional services and employees to support those services also require growth.
+Since its incorporation in 1989, the Town of Leland has had continuous population growth, along with the need for additional services and employees to support those new residents.
 In 2015, a new 40,000+ sq. ft.
 Town Hall building, to include the Police Headquarters, was dedicated, as well as an 18,000 sq. ft.
+Cultural

-Cultural Arts Center.
-In 2017, the nonprofit Leland Fire and Rescue Department was merged into the Town government.
+Arts Center.
+In 2017, the nonprofit Leland Fire and Rescue was merged into the Town government.
 Leland has more than doubled its population in the last 10 years alone and is considered one of North Carolina's fastest growing towns to date.